EduardoSDACR/Ravn-Challenge-V2-EduardoRodriguez/README.md

 ## Description

-This is an API Rest develop to give services for a web store about cubes
+This is an development API Rest to provide services for a web store about cubes

 ## Installation